Manuel Yan: Chief of Staff of the Armed Forces of the Philippines

-Post military service
+Post-military service

 Yan served the foreign service from 1972 to 1992 in various capacities as first Ambassador to Thailand up to 1981, then Ambassador to Indonesia up to 1987.
 After the resignation of Secretary of Foreign Affairs Salvador Laurel, he was nominated as Secretary of Foreign Affairs from February to October 1987, after which he served as Undersecretary of Foreign Affairs up to 1990 and finally as Ambassador to the United Kingdom up to 1992.

-From 1992 - 1994, he was appointed GRP chairman negotiating with Moro rebels.
+From 1992 to 1994, he was appointed GRP chairman negotiating with Moro rebels.

-In 1993, President Fidel V. Ramos appointed him as the Presidential Adviser on Peace Process, a position which he retained until the overthrow from the presidency of Ramos' successor, Joseph Estrada.
+In 1993, President Fidel V. Ramos appointed him as the Presidential Adviser on Peace Process, a position which he retained into the presidency of Joseph Estrada; he left the position upon the overthrow of Estrada during the Second EDSA Revolution.

 Among his notable achievements as the Presidential Adviser on Peace Process was engineering a peace pact with the Moro National Liberation Front, which signed the agreement with government in 1996 known as the 1996 Final Peace Agreement.

 Yan was awarded (in February 2008) an honorary degree by De La Salle University, a degree of Doctor of Humanities honoris causa for being the longest serving government official, serving eleven presidents from Manuel Quezon to Joseph Estrada.
 He served 63 continuous years from 1937 to 2001, a record which has not been broken as of 2019.

+Amelia and Manuel Yan's graves at Manila Memorial Park – Sucat.

 Personal life and death

-Yan was firstly married to Amelia Acab (deceased) and later married Eloisa Fernandez.
-His children are Manuel Jr., Bev, Roby, Sita, Egay, Mawie, Leo, Mina, Joy, Raul and Lou.
-He is the grandfather of Justice Undersecretary Emmeline Aglipay-Villar, Congressman Michael Edgar Yan Aglipay, actor and matinee idol Rico Yan (1975-2002), and TV host and former San Juan councilor Bobby Yan.
-Yan died on December 4, 2008, at The Medical City Ortigas in Pasig.
+Yan was firstly married to Amelia Acab (1918–1983) until her death in 1983 and later remarried Eloisa Fernandez (born 1922), until her death in July 2008, before his own death five months later in December 2008.
+His children from his first marriage to Amelia are Manuel Jr., Beverly "Bev", Roberto "Roby" Sr., Teresita "Sita", Edgar "Egay", Marinette "Mawie", Leonardo "Leo", Mina, Joy, Raul and Lou and is the grandfather of Soclal Welfare and Development Undersecretary Emmeline Aglipay-Villar (married to Senator Mark Villar), Congressman Michael Edgar Aglipay, actor and matinee idol Rico Yan (1975-2002), and TV host and former San Juan city councillor Roberto "Bobby" Yan Jr. Yan died on December 4, 2008 at The Medical City Ortigas in Pasig.